-Substantial volatility for the Company's investment portfolio was experienced during 2018 in the local and international stock exchange market places.
-Notwithstanding market wide results, ongoing prudence applied by the executive in the management of the portfolio, a breakeven position was achieved for investment return during the year.
-The Board of Directors applies an investment policy which allows for reasonable return on investment while safeguarding through prudence by causing appropriate spread in its allocation, and largely placing investments in high grade securities.
+Substantial recovery from the closing positions of 2018 was experienced during 2019 in both the local and international stock exchange market places.
+Notwithstanding market wide results, the Board remains committed to its ongoing prudence applied in the management of the portfolio through its executive.
+As such the Board of Directors continues to apply an investment policy which allows for reasonable return on investment while safeguarding through prudence, by causing appropriate spread in its allocation, and largely placing investments in high grade securities.

-The investment portfolio held in the balance sheet at year end 2018 totalled €41,752,086, 2017 - €40,337,091.
-This increase is attributable to further cash injections from profit reserves into the portfolio.
+The investment portfolio held in the balance sheet at year end 2019 totalled €46,421,383, 2018 - €41,752,086.
+This increase is attributable to excellent results achieved for the market value gains registered together with further cash injections from profit reserves into the portfolio.

-Notwithstanding marginal diminutions in fair value for the investment portfolio, the breakeven for return on investment, which solely arises from realised income, protected the very positive results achieved for the pure technical insurance operation and reports a satisfactory profit before tax of €4,362,052 compared to a prior year profit before tax of €4,560,478, increasing the total equity of the Core to €27,762,409 at year end from €26,390,023 at the beginning of the year under review.
+Realised income contributed well toward the Company's strategy of reinvestment for the return on the investment portfolio.
+The combined positive results for both the technical and investment operations results in a 2019 profit before tax of $\notin$ 9,674,992 compared to a prior year profit before tax of $\notin$ 4,362,052, increasing the total equity of the Core to $\notin$ 35,358,374 at year end from $\notin$ 27,762,409 at the beginning of the year under review.